MedicodiBiscotti/biscottiCFG/README.md

 `buffalo` is the preset for using the Buffalo Steak Sandvich.
 It uses the default crosshair and switches to your melee weapon when used, and your last active weapon when thrown in order to track your weapon switches.

 `shotgun` is the preset for using the Shotgun.
 It uses the small dot crosshair and hides viewmodel when firing.

+Keep in mind that if you switch to the sandvich (or any food item) and press and release either mouse button before the food is actually out, it will misfire and switch weapons again without having thrown it.

 | Loadout	| Preset	|
 |:---------	|:--------- |